This country-specific Q&A provides an overview of Shipping laws and regulations applicable in South Korea.

-As regards pollution, Korea is a party to: (i) the International Convention on Civil Liability for Oil Pollution Damage 1969 and its 1976 and 1992 Protocols; (ii) the International Convention on the Establishment of an International Fund for Compensation for Oil Pollution Damage 1971 and its 1992 and 2003 Protocols; and (iii) the International Convention on Civil Liability for Bunker Oil Pollution Damage 2001.
+As regards pollution, in addition to MARPOL, Korea is a party to: (i) the International Convention on Civil Liability for Oil Pollution Damage 1969 and its 1976 and 1992 Protocols; (ii) the International Convention on the Establishment of an International Fund for Compensation for Oil Pollution Damage 1971 and its 1992 and 2003 Protocols; and (iii) the International Convention on Civil Liability for Bunker Oil Pollution Damage 2001.
 Further, the Compensation for Oil Pollution Damage Guarantee Act has been enacted as the domestic law and prescribes the liability of shipowners which contributed to oil pollution.
 The Compensation for Oil Pollution Damage Guarantee Act generally reflects the above conventions that have been ratified and come into force in Korea.
 The Marine Environment Management Act of Korea also has provisions relevant to the maritime pollution, under which the discharge of waste, oil, noxious liquid substance and other pollutants from vessels are restricted.

 Are there any applicable international conventions covering collision and salvage?
 If not what laws apply?

 As regards collision, Korea is a party to the Convention on the International Regulations for Preventing Collisions at Sea 1972 (COLREG, 1972), although Korea is not a party to the International Convention for the Unification of Certain Rules of Law with respect to Collisions between Vessels 1910 (the “Brussels Collision Convention”).
-As for domestic laws, Part V (Maritime) Chapter Three (Maritime Perils) Section Two of the Korean Commercial Act (“KCA”) stipulates provisions on collision of vessels (Articles 876–881), which are understood to be influenced by and reflect the Brussels Collision Convention.
+As for domestic laws, Part V (Maritime) Chapter Three (Maritime Perils) Section Two (Collision of Ships) of the Korean Commercial Act (“KCA”) stipulates provisions on collision of vessels (Articles 876–881), which are understood to be influenced by and reflect the Brussels Collision Convention.

 As regards salvage, Korea is not a party to the International Convention on Salvage 1989.
-As for domestic laws, Part V (Maritime) Chapter Three (Maritime Perils) Section Three of the KCA stipulates provisions on salvage (Articles 882–895), which are understood to be influenced by and reflect the major aspects of the International Convention on Salvage 1989.
+As for domestic laws, Part V (Maritime) Chapter Three (Maritime Perils) Section Three (Salvage) of the KCA stipulates provisions on salvage (Articles 882–895), which are understood to be influenced by and reflect the major aspects of the International Convention on Salvage 1989.

 Is your country party to the 1976 Convention on Limitation of Liability for Maritime Claims?
 If not, is there equivalent domestic legislation that applies?
 Who can rely on such limitation of liability provisions?

 Korea is not a party to the Convention on Limitation of Liability for Maritime Claims (“LLMC”) 1976 or its 1996 Protocol.
-However, there is equivalent domestic legislation that applies – Part V (Maritime) Chapter One (Maritime Enterprise) Section Four of the KCA stipulates provisions on general/global limitation of liability of shipowners (Articles 769–776).
+However, there is equivalent domestic legislation that applies – Part V (Maritime) Chapter One (Maritime Enterprise) Section Four (Limits on Liability of Shipowners, etc.) of the KCA stipulates provisions on general/global limitation of liability of shipowners (Articles 769–776).
 The scope of the shipowners’ global limitation generally matches the 1976 LLMC levels – only the global limitation level for damages with regard to a passenger’s death and personal injury correspond to the 1996 Protocol level.
 In accordance with Article 776 of the KCA, the Act on the Procedure for Limiting the Liability of Shipowners, etc. has been enacted to prescribe the procedures for limitation of liability.

 If cargo arrives delayed, lost or damaged, what can the receiver do to secure their claim?
 Is your country party to the 1952 Arrest Convention?
 If your country has ratified the 1999 Convention, will that be applied, or does that depend upon the 1999 Convention coming into force?
 If your country does not apply any Convention, (and/or if your country allows ships to be detained other than by formal arrest) what rules apply to permit the detention of a ship, and what limits are there on the right to arrest or detain (for example, must there be a “maritime claim”, and, if so, how is that defined)?
 Is it possible to arrest in order to obtain security for a claim to be pursued in another jurisdiction or in arbitration?